hdShang/arxiv-daily/docs/cs-AI/2025-08-15/papers/250811452v2-inclusion-arena-an-open-platform-for-evaluating-large-foundation-mod.md

 ---
 layout: default
-title: Inclusion Arena: An Open Platform for Evaluating Large Foundation Models with Real-World Apps
+title: "Inclusion Arena: An Open Platform for Evaluating Large Foundation Models with Real-World Apps"
 ---

 # Inclusion Arena: An Open Platform for Evaluating Large Foundation Models with Real-World Apps